Santiago220991/Blog-App/README.md

 - Run `rails server`
 - Open a browser an introduce the next URL: http://127.0.0.1:3000/
 - Create a new user using the Sign up button.
-- Once you create a new user you will redirect to the login page.
-Before login check the rails server console for a message like this:
+- Once you create a new user you will be redirected to the login page.
+Before login checks the rails server console for a message like this:

 <p>Welcome user@gmail.com!</p>